 get Iliotibial Band Syndrome as well if their activity is new or

 suddenly increased.
 I highly recommend Yoga for Runners, if you are in this group.

 The Function of the Tensor Fasciae Latae

 The tensor fasciae latae is responsible to abduct the thigh or allow the thigh and leg to move in a lateral motion.
 If you stand with your feet together and lift your leg out to the side, this is the action of the TFL.
 The tensor fasciae latae also assists the hip flexors (iliopsoas) in flexing the hip or thigh.

-Meditate on the Meaning of the IT Band and TFL in Your Life
+Reflect on the Meaning of YOUR IT Bands and TFLs

 The body metaphor for the Iliotibial band is interesting.
 Since the hips hold in many deep emotions that have yet to be released (see Foam Rolling for the Iliopsoas and Piriformis), it has been suggested that the Iliotibial band, specifically is the ‘guardian’ of these held emotions.